rwdevlead/terraform-codespaces/labs/lab_08_create_mulitple_resources_with_count/AZURE/azure.md

 }
 ```

-### 3. Refactor Virtual Networks Using Count
+### 3. Refactor Virtual Networks and Subnets Using `count`

-Replace the individual virtual network resources with a single count-based resource in `main.tf`:
+Replace the individual virtual network resources with a single `count`-based resource in `main.tf`:

 ```hcl
 # Resource Group remains the same